SSH Key Management & SSH Key managers

-Friends, Romans, countrymen, .. you are asking the wrong question.
-A world-class ops team should not be “managing SSH keys”.
+Friends, Romans, countrymen, .. you are asking the wrong questions.
+A world-class ops team should not be “managing SSH keys” and googling for an SSH key manager.
 While valid in theory, key-based authentication is probably not the best approach to SSH security in practice.
 Indeed, if not properly “managed”, SSH keys can be no more safe than good old passwords.

 Let’s do a quick overview of SSH key authentication.
 Any authentication scheme based on asymmetric cryptography, including SSH, uses a pair of keys:

 - A private key which is never shared with anyone.
 Usually users generate their

 ssh-keygenutility which stores private keys in a user’s

 - A public key, which is algorithmically derived from that private key.
 A public key is safe to share with everyone.